 She activated a switch on the wall, flipping the bed (with Bond in it) into an upright position into the wall.
 This allowed gunmen to enter and fire machine guns at the bed.

-[Later, it was revealed that Ling was hired by MI6 to help 'fake' Bond's death.]
+[Later, it was revealed that Ling had been hired by MI6 to help 'fake' Bond's death.]

 Aki (Akiko Wakabayashi)